GFlisch/Arc4u.Guidance.Doc/Guidance2022.3.0/AuthenticationMigration.md

     });
 ~~~

-With Policy-based authorization, the custom `IDashboardAuthorizationFilter` disappears and the setup call becomes simply:
+With Policy-based authorization, the custom `IDashboardAuthorizationFilter` implementation disappears and the setup call becomes simply:

 ~~~csharp
     app.MapHangfireDashboardWithAuthorizationPolicy(nameof(Access.CanSeeJobs), "/scheduler/jobs", new DashboardOptions